 In this brief article, we’ll discuss the remarkable growth pattern of remittances, reveal its power in lifting people out of poverty, and offer advice to help you reduce costs whenever you send money to your loved ones.

-Here are five fast facts to know about sending money back home:
+Here are some fast facts to know about sending money back home:

 1. Global Remittances Are Growing

 In 2019, money sent overseas totaled $689 billion, the vast majority of which went to developing countries.

 That’s a 10% increase from the previous year.
 While it’s a reality that COVID-19 has temporarily slowed this trend, experts predict the growth pattern will quickly continue its climb in 2021 and beyond.